IcedGarion/dumb-rsync/README.md

 Prepend `/cygdrive/` to the path and change all backslashes into slashes.

-  "**server**" will contain your backup server's IP: for a LAN server, it will look like "192.168.1.xxx".
+  "**server**" will contain your backup server's IP: for a LAN server, it will look like `192.168.1.xxx`.
   "**port**": the default port for ssh (rsync) would be 22 (unless you manually change it).

-  The last parameter is the directory, in the backup server, in which your sent files will be saved.
+  "**dest**" is the directory, in the backup server, in which your sent files will be saved.
 (Linux style)
+  "**user**": linux server's user used to connect to ssh.
+During the backup you will then be required user's password.

 ### Add files / directories you want to back up to file_list.txt:
     C:\Users\user\Desktop\backup

 	C:\Users\user\Desktop\a_file.txt

-`

 You don't need to prepend /cygdrive/ and translate backslashes into slashes here.